MarcusPianco/ecommerce-typescript-redux/README.md

 ## Meeting Coffee App

-React project that provide a UI interface to meetings between NERDS :).
+React project that provide a UI interface to Learn redux :).

 ## Contributions